adamblog/adamblog.github.io/_posts/2015-11-25-First-Princess-Day.md

 1. Mexican Lesbians.
 They kiss, one goes riding, one starts masturbating.
 Commentary on the solo, fetishized 'movement-for-movement's-sake' philosophy of recreational cycling?
 Perhaps.

 2. Charlie Chaplin.
 Begins in black and white.
 Homeless man gifts sex toy to woman.
-She uses it (offscreen[^7]), and the world becomes fully of vibrant colours.[^8]
+She uses it (offscreen[^7]), and the world becomes full of vibrant colours.[^8]

 3. Hispanic woman masturbates while straddling bicycle in a park.
 Most 'arty' of the films.
 I enjoyed this for its tasteful restraint.
 By using metaphorical imagery (notably, an engorged red balloon inflating), and accompanied by a dulcimer that discordantly hammered away, the audience was induced into an anxious, uncomfortable, but aroused state.
 Presumably the same state that would lead a Mexican to masturbate on a bike in a park.